-National Western follows the industry practice of reinsuring (ceding) portions of its insurance risks with a variety of reinsurance companies.
-All reinsurance is yearly renewable term.
-NWLIC does not use financial or surplus relief reinsurance.
-The use of reinsurance allows it to underwrite policies larger than the risk it is willing to retain on any single life and to continue writing a larger volume of new business.
+National Western follows the industry practice of reinsuring (ceding) portions of its insurance risks with a variety of reinsurance companies in order to protect against severe losses on individual claims and an unusual event in which a number of claims in aggregate produce an extraordinary loss.
+All reinsurance regarding mortality risk is done on a yearly renewable term basis.
+NWLIC does not engage in the use of financial or surplus relief reinsurance.
+The use of reinsurance allows NWLIC to underwrite policies larger than the risk it is willing to retain on any single life and to continue writing a larger volume of new business.
 New sales of life insurance products are reinsured above prescribed limits and do not require the reinsurer's prior approval within certain guidelines.
 The maximum amount of life insurance normally retained is \$500,000 on any one life.
 However, the use of reinsurance does not relieve National Western of its primary liability to pay the full amount of the insurance benefit in the event of the failure of a reinsurer to honor its contractual obligation.
-Consequently, NWLIC avoids concentrating reinsurance risk with any one reinsurer and only participates in reinsurance treaties with reputable carriers.
+Consequently, NWLIC avoids concentrating reinsurance risk with any one reinsurer and only participates in reinsurance treaties with reputable carriers which are well-capitalized and highly rated by independent rating agencies.
 No reinsurer of business ceded by National Western has failed to pay policy claims (individually or in the aggregate) with respect to ceded business.
-Some portions of acquired businesses have been reinsured on either a coinsurance or a modified coinsurance ("Modco") basis with other companies to limit exposure.
-In a coinsurance program, the reinsurer shares proportionally in all terms of the reinsured policies (i.e. premiums, expenses, claims, etc.) based on their respective percentage of the risk.
-In a Modco program, the ceding company retain the reserves, as well as the assets backing those reserves, and the reinsurer shares proportionally in all financial terms of the reinsured policies based on their respective percentage of the risk.
 NWLIC continuously monitors the financial strength of its reinsurers and has been able to obtain replacement coverages from financially responsible reinsurers when making changes.
-The primary reinsurers as of December 31, 2019 were as follows.
+At December 31, 2020, National Western ceded approximately 22% of its life insurance in force.
+The primary reinsurers as of December 31, 2020 were as follows.

 Reinsurer A.M.
-Best Rating Amount of In Force Ceded (In thousands) Hannover Life Reassurance Company (Florida) A+ \$ 1,778,195 SCOR Global Life Americas Reinsurance (Delaware) A+ 1,182,007 RGA Reinsurance Company (Missouri) A+ 692,284 Swiss Life & Health America Inc. (Connecticut) A+ 38,509 Mapfre Re, Compania de Reaseguros, S.A.
-(Spain) А 7,545 All others A to A+ 12,002 \$ 3,710,542
+Best Rating Amount of In Force Ceded (In thousands) Hannover Life Reassurance Company (Florida) A+ \$ 1 690 962 1 2 \ Þ 1,689,863 SCOR Global Life Americas Reinsurance (Delaware) A+ 1,081,470 RGA Reinsurance Company (Missouri) A+ 644,747 Swiss Re Life & Health America Inc. (Connecticut) A+ 37,275 SCOR Global Life USA Reinsurance Company (Delaware) A+ 6,416 All others, rated A- to A+ 11,083 All others, not rated N/A 3,472 \$ 3,474,326